 The Gardens of Picton are famous for their wildlife as well as their collections of plants and trees and a monitoring of the effect of the birds presence over the years has shown that the valuable flaura and fauna have flourished – despite the additional presence of a family of wild buzzards which have taken up residence within the grounds.

 Training the birds is a long and difficult process and requires patience, expertise and dedication.
 Picton Castle is proud to be able showcase this ancient art and give everyone the opportunity to fly birds of prey themselves, against the backdrop of their beautiful castle and watch them swooping from the trees and gliding over colourful flowers as they stroll through the gardens.

 The winter months will be spent building aviaries and a Visitor Centre in Bluebell Walk and will create a new, permanent home for the birds.
-The centre is scheduled to open by Easter 2017.
+The centre is scheduled to open in June or July 2017.